Hymen (god): Mythology

 Hymen also appears in the work of the 7th- to 6th-century BCE Greek poet Sappho (translation: M. L. West, Greek Lyric Poetry, Oxford University Press):

-Hymen is most commonly the son of Apollo and one of the Muses.
+Hymen is most commonly the son of Apollo and one of the Muses, Clio or Calliope or Urania or Terpsichore.
 In Seneca's play Medea, he is stated to be the son of Dionysus.
+Servius calls him the son of Dionysus by Aphrodite.

 Other stories give Hymen a legendary origin.
 In one of the surviving fragments of the Megalai Ehoiai attributed to Hesiod, it's told that Magnes "had a son of remarkable beauty, Hymenaeus.
 And when Apollo saw the boy, he was seized with love for him, and wouldn't leave the house of Magnes".

 Aristophanes' Peace ends with Trygaeus and the Chorus singing the wedding song, with the repeated phrase "Oh Hymen!
 Oh Hymenaeus!", a typical refrain for a wedding song.

+According to Athenaeus, Likymnios of Chios, in his Dithyrambics, says that Hymenaeus was the erastes of Argynnus, a boy from Boeotia.

-Maurus Servius Honoratus, in his commentaries on Virgil's Eclogues, mentions that Hesperus, the Evening Star, inhabited Mount Oeta in Thessaly and that there he had loved the young Hymenaeus, son of Dionysus and Ariadne.
+Maurus Servius Honoratus, in his commentaries on Virgil's Eclogues, mentions that Hesperus, the Evening Star, inhabited Mount Oeta in Thessaly and that there he had loved the young Hymenaeus, son of Apollo with a similar singing voice, which he was said to have lost at the wedding of Dionysus and Ariadne.

 Later story of origin

 According to a later romance, Hymen was an Athenian youth of great beauty but low birth who fell in love with the daughter of one of the city's wealthiest women.
-Since he couldn't speak to her or court her, due to his social standing, he instead followed her wherever she went.
+Since he could not speak to her or court her because of his social standing, he instead followed her wherever she went.

-Hymen disguised himself as a woman in order to join one of these processions, a religious rite at Eleusis where only women went.
+Hymen disguised himself as a woman in order to join one of those processions, a religious rite at Eleusis in which only women went.
 The assemblage was captured by pirates, Hymen included.
-He encouraged the women and plotted strategy with them, and together they killed their captors.
-He then agreed with the women to go back to Athens and win their freedom, if he were allowed to marry one of them.
-He thus succeeded in both the mission and the marriage, and his marriage was so happy that Athenians instituted festivals in his honour and he came to be associated with marriage.
+He encouraged the women and plotted strategy with them, and together, they killed their captors.
+He then agreed with the women to go back to Athens and win their freedom if he were allowed to marry one of them.
+He thus succeeded in both the mission and the marriage, and his marriage was so happy that Athenians instituted festivals in his honour, and he came to be associated with marriage.

 According to Apollodorus, "the Orphics report" that Hymenaeus was among those resurrected by Asclepius.